Skip to content

 Specification file Project intent Design decisions, data contracts, behavioral requirements

 Anthropic's context engineering research identifies structured note-taking as critical for preserving intent across context resets (Effective Context Engineering).
-The specification file is the most comprehensive form of this pattern — it captures not just what was decided but why, in a format the agent re-reads every cycle.
+The specification file is the fullest form of this pattern.
+It captures not just what was decided but why, in a format the agent re-reads every cycle.

-Microsoft frames the spec as a shared source of truth for human and AI alike — the artifact both parties align on before either executes, so that AI-native engineering becomes an align-then-execute loop rather than an improvise-per-prompt one (Microsoft Developer Blog — Spec-Driven Development and AI-Native Engineering).
+Microsoft frames the spec as a shared source of truth for humans and AI alike — the artifact both parties agree on before either starts, so AI-native engineering becomes an align-then-execute loop rather than an improvise-per-prompt one (Microsoft Developer Blog — Spec-Driven Development and AI-Native Engineering).

 Writing specs is harder than writing code for some problems.
-Articulating requirements with the precision agents need can be more difficult than implementing the feature directly.
+Stating requirements with the precision agents need can be harder than building the feature directly.
 Spec-driven development pays off most on projects where requirements are complex enough that losing context mid-implementation is the primary failure mode (Spec-Driven Development: Markdown as a Programming Language).

 Compilation slows as specs grow.
-Larger specification files take longer to compile and consume more context window.
-The mitigation is modularization — breaking specs into multiple files scoped to subsystems (Spec-Driven Development: Markdown as a Programming Language).
+Larger specification files take longer to compile and use more of the context window.
+The fix is to split specs into several files, each scoped to a subsystem (Spec-Driven Development: Markdown as a Programming Language).

-JSON outperforms Markdown for machine-readable tracking.
-Anthropic's harness research found that models are less likely to inappropriately modify JSON files compared to Markdown files (Effective Harnesses for Long-Running Agents).
-For feature status tracking alongside specs, structured JSON remains more reliable than Markdown checklists.
+JSON beats Markdown for machine-readable tracking.
+Anthropic's harness research found that models are less likely to wrongly modify JSON files than Markdown files (Effective Harnesses for Long-Running Agents).
+For feature-status tracking alongside specs, structured JSON stays more reliable than Markdown checklists.

 Spec ceremony can be slower than iterative prompting for the same feature.
-Scott Logic rebuilt a feature from a hobby app using Spec Kit and compared it to iterative prompting: Spec Kit took 3.5+ hours and produced 2,577 lines of specification — much of it redundant — while iterative prompting completed the same feature in 23 minutes with comparable bug counts (Scott Logic, 2025).
-Their framing — "waterfall in Markdown" — argues that the structured phases reintroduce up-front design overhead that agile workflows were built to eliminate.
-The implication is narrower than the headline: spec ceremony pays off when requirements are genuinely complex and stable, but for small, well-scoped changes, the four-phase pipeline imposes overhead that outweighs the context-persistence benefit.
+Scott Logic rebuilt a feature from a hobby app using Spec Kit and compared it to iterative prompting: Spec Kit took 3.5+ hours and produced 2,577 lines of specification — much of it redundant — while iterative prompting finished the same feature in 23 minutes with comparable bug counts (Scott Logic, 2025).
+Their framing — "waterfall in Markdown" — argues that the structured phases bring back the up-front design overhead that agile workflows were built to remove.
+The implication is narrower than the headline: spec ceremony pays off when requirements are genuinely complex and stable, but for small, well-scoped changes the four-phase pipeline adds overhead that outweighs the context-persistence benefit.

-Spec Kit identifies three scenarios where the approach delivers the most value (Spec-Driven Development with AI):
+Spec Kit identifies three scenarios where the approach helps most (Spec-Driven Development with AI):

-• Greenfield projects — ensures the agent builds the intended solution rather than a generic pattern
+• Greenfield projects — the agent builds the intended solution rather than a generic pattern

-• Feature work in existing systems — encodes architectural constraints so agents extend rather than bolt on
+• Feature work in existing systems — encodes architectural constraints so agents extend the system rather than bolt on to it

 • Legacy modernization — captures essential business logic in a clean spec without inheriting technical debt